 When we reached him, I had recognised the disfigured Sir Ainsworth in a certain transmogrification.

-A horrid infarction was found in the olid flesh, and putrefaction then slowly emerged from his emaciated body, as the shadow of darkness loomed over the sky.
+A horrid infarction was found in the olid flesh, and putrefaction then slowly emerged from his emaciated body, as the shadow of darkness had loomed over the sky.

 It was impossible to remove the indelible look of evil in his diaphanous eyes.